 Former Senator Bradley holds a B.A. in American History from Princeton University and an M.A. in American History from Oxford University, where he was a Rhodes Scholar.

 Matthew Glickman has served as a member of the board of directors since April 2017.
 Mr. Glickman is currently a Lecturer in Management at Stanford Graduate School of Business and also advises technology executives and entrepreneurs.
 Mr. Glickman was previously the chairman of NovoEd, an online technology firm that was incubated and spun out of Stanford University, and the executive chairman of Guardian Analytics, a technology firm that provides behavior-based fraud prevention solutions for financial institutions.
 Mr. Glickman was also previously a co-founder and chief executive officer of enterprise software company Merced Systems and of BabyCenter, Inc., a consumer website for new and expectant parents.
 Mr. Glickman also served as the founding chief financial officer of Teach for America, Inc.

 Mr. Glickman holds a B.A. in French and Economics from Amherst College, an M.A. in Educational Policy & Analysis from the Stanford School of Education, and an M.B.A. from the Stanford Graduate School of Business.

 Stuart M. Huizinga has served as a member of the board of directors since April 2015.
-Mr. Huizinga served as the chief financial officer of Sun Basket, Inc. in 2017.
+Mr. Huizinga currently serves as the chief financial officer of ACME Technologies, Inc.

 Mr. Huizinga holds a B.S. in Business Administration from San Jose State University.